-TEFC (Totally Enclosed Fan Colled) motors must be located at least 1/4 of it fan cover diameter from walls and other obstacle to permit free air circulation.
+TEFC (Totally Enclosed Fan Colled) motors must be located at least 1⁄4 of it fan cover diameter from walls and other obstacle to permit free air circulation.
 See motor below of 200 frame.
+Note: The air inlet and outlet should never be obstructed or reduced by conductors, pipes or other objects.